DakaraProject/dakara-player/README.md

 #### Code style

-The code follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide.
+The code follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide (88 chars per line).
 Quality of code is checked with [Flake8](https://pypi.org/project/flake8/).
+Style is enforced using [Black](https://github.com/ambv/black).
+You need to call Black before committing changes.
+You may want to configure your editor to call it automatically.
-Additional checking can be manually performed with [Pylint](https://www.pylint.org/).
+Additionnal checking can be manually performed with [Pylint](https://www.pylint.org/).
-You can use [Autopep8](https://pypi.org/project/autopep8/) to automatically format the code according to the style guidelines.